 Maybe that’s why we die.
 Maybe we die so that we can really live.
 I don’t know.
 It’s a mystery to all of us.

-Today I invite you to make death a little less mysterious by listening to my talk with Amber Carvaly, Director of Undertaking LA.
-Undertaking LA was a progressive funeral home based in LA, started by Caitlin Doughty, author of Smoke Gets In Your Eyes, From Here to Eternity, and her upcoming book, Will My Cat Eat My EyeBalls?
-Undertaking LA recently closed its doors because they are working on a new funeral home, scheduled to open in Los Angeles end of summer, 2019.
+Today I invite you to make death a little less mysterious by listening to my talk with Amber Carvaly, Director of what used to be Undertaking LA., and is now Clarity Funeral & Cremations, a progressive funeral home based in LA.
+The founder of Clarity is Caitlin Doughty, author of Smoke Gets In Your Eyes, From Here to Eternity, and Will My Cat Eat My EyeBalls?

 When Amber and I chatted it was originally a video chat, but we had technical issues with the video.
 We decided to extract just the audio because we really loved the talk and thought it would be better to have audio only than nothing at all.
 Enjoy!